TheWolfLovers/XytheWeb/Content/therianAbout.md

 A Therian/Otherkin etc is a Non-human identity, which means a person who identifies as a non-human animal, either spiritually, psychologically, or both!

 Therians do NOT **BELIEVE** they are an animal (neither are furries) and they don't want to be treated *harshly* as an animal.
-But they *<u>may<u>* want to be treated as an animal.
+But they *may* want to be treated as an animal.
 I'm writing this article with guess work and *doing my research*, which should be a top priority when dealing with a non-human person.
 You need to ask your child/the adult what they would want (it may be an awkward conversation) and build an understanding that way.
 Also, talk to them about how they feel; they need to feel cared for, unless if they don't want to talk about it that is.
 Again, article written on guess work.

 **<u>COMMUNICATION IS KEY<u>**